desusite/Learn-Japanese-in-a-Day/README.md

 # LEARN JAPANESE IN A DAY
-Learn Japanese through the study of basic sentence structure, commonly used phrases and Kanji
+Learn Japanese 101 in a day with this cheat sheet / study guide

 # JAPANESE SYLLABLES
 ![alt text](hiragana_chart.jpg)